strontic/strontic.github.io/xcyclopedia/library/netsh.exe-758B8449357017A158163ECC0E5E52B2.md

-lan            - Changes to the `netsh lan' context. namespace      - Changes to the `netsh namespace' context. netio          - Changes to the `netsh netio' context. ras            - Changes to the `netsh ras' context. rpc            - Changes to the `netsh rpc' context. set            - Updates configuration settings. show           - Displays information.
+lan            - Changes to the `netsh lan' context. namespace      - Changes to the `netsh namespace' context. netio          - Changes to the `netsh netio' context. nps            - Changes to the `netsh nps' context. ras            - Changes to the `netsh ras' context. routing        - Changes to the `netsh routing' context. rpc            - Changes to the `netsh rpc' context. set            - Updates configuration settings. show           - Displays information.